IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 See [languageDefinitionMapping.properties](../samples/MortgageApplication/application-conf/languageDefinitionMapping.properties) for a sample language definition mapping file.

+[^1]: The term "artifact" and "file" in this document refer to program source code that will built (as opposed to JCL or other non-buildable items), for example by DBB.
-[^1]: DBB is managing the DBB file properties in its separate internal table compared to the default properties.
+[^2]: DBB is managing the DBB file properties in its separate internal table compared to the default properties.
 This table leverages the combination of [property name + file pattern] as the key of the internal table.
 When the same key is declared a second time, it overrides the first one.
-[^2]: Because of managing DBB file properties is done in a single table, you can experience unpredictable behaviour when mixing qualified file path pattern definitions and file path patterns containing wildcards for the same property name.
+[^3]: Because of managing DBB file properties is done in a single table, you can experience unpredictable behaviour when mixing qualified file path pattern definitions and file path patterns containing wildcards for the same property name.